News Internships At WLRN

 If selected, you'll get to work with some of the most innovative, most passionate (and fun) professionals in the industry, and receive helpful career guidance throughout your experience.
 Follow your future colleagues on Twitter to start.

-Two summer internship slots are available.
+Up to three part-time internship slots are available.
 Internships last 12 weeks, and each intern will receive a stipend.

 Interns at WLRN are trusted with the responsibilities of general assignment reporters or producers.
 You will be encouraged and expected to brainstorm and execute story ideas across multiple platforms.
 You will pitch your own ideas, do background research, arrange and conduct interviews with sources, write and produce stories for air on the radio and publication online through various media.

-During your time here, you can focus on digital news reporting and storytelling (using interactive tools to enhance audio packages, writing news and feature stories for the web, engaging diverse audiences through social media, producing live coverage in concert with broadcast programs, audio recording and editing) or audio-first news reporting and storytelling (field recording, interview techniques, narrative story development, writing for the ear, digital audio editing software).
+During your time here, you can experience digital news reporting and storytelling (using interactive tools to enhance audio packages, writing news and feature stories for the web, engaging diverse audiences through social media, producing live coverage in concert with broadcast programs, audio recording and editing); audio-first news reporting and storytelling (field recording, interview techniques, narrative story development, writing for the ear, digital audio editing software); and public affairs program production.

-WLRN's digital department offers interns the ability to learn how to run a news website for a large-market public radio station, all the while exercising innovative storytelling techniques.
+WLRN offers interns the ability to learn how to run a news website for a large-market public radio station, while exercising innovative storytelling techniques.
 Our broadcast news operation offers interns the chance to understand the business from the ground up and hone in on the craft of audio storytelling.
+The public affairs programs (Sundial, The Florida Roundup, The South Florida Roundup, The Sunshine Economy) offer interns an opportunity to pitch segments, book guests and conceive and execute audience engagement projects.

 Feedback and support are given through staff mentorships and strategic coaching.
 By working with staff reporters and editors, and attending workshops in the newsroom, interns develop professional journalistic skills and receive career training and advice.